 According to the 2013 TIP Report, “when the public becomes aware of human trafficking and whom to contact if they see the indicators, victims are more likely to be identified and helped.”
 (U.S. Department of State.
 “Trafficking in Persons Report 2013”, Pg.
 18)

-Trafficking Hope’s awareness efforts include: the use of billboards, radio spots, print media, and public forums to inform the community of the horrendous crime of human trafficking.
+Trafficking Hope’s awareness efforts include: the use of small group studies, community events, billboards, radio spots, print media, and public forums to inform the community of the horrendous crime of human trafficking.